mrallfredii/IDIADA/README.md

 ---

+## Prerequisites
+I am using a Windows11 HP PC while creating this guide.

+### Android Studio
+Android Studio Jellyfish 2023.3.1

+### Google Account
+You also need to have a Google Account so that you can sign in on Google Play store in the emulator

 ## Initialize Project
 - Click File -> New -> New Project
 - Choose Automotive from the Templates list, and then “No Activity”
 - Click "Next"

 ![image](https://user-images.githubusercontent.com/31958950/205915770-a15da317-1e8a-4901-aa55-c73b1e1bc91d.png)

-- Give a name to your application, I named mine "Login"
+- Give a name to your application, I named mine "Login_Aws"
-- The package name is com.example.login, but you can change it to com.companyName.nameOfYourApplication.
+- The package name is com.example.login_aws, but you can change it to com.companyName.nameOfYourApplication.

-foto de new project [name, pack, langiuage, minimum sdk]

 - Make sure you have chosen the correct Minimum SDK.
 I used API XX: Android X.0 (XXX)

 ## Setup project